Skip to content

 • pyarrow.Table: A helper type to unify representations of single and collection of record batches with the same schema.

-A dataset is exactly one Arrow table stored in Arrow IPC format.
-When a dataset is created, the schema of the table is automatically inferred from the first row of data written.
+When a dataset is created, the table schema is automatically inferred from the first row of data written.
 This allows for flexible data collection without requiring manual schema definition.

 Type inference